coschroeder/mental_health_analysis/README.md

 ## Folder structure:
 - data: preprocessed data (the raw data can not be shared for data privacy reasons)
+- data_analysis: data analyis pipeline, including a folder with all plots.
 - notebooks: R notebook explaining all preprocessed variables
+- preprocessing: preprocessing file to get from the raw to the preprocessed data.
-- questionnaire: raw questionnaire as exported from sosci survey
+- questionnaire: raw questionnaire as exported from sosci survey.